sungsoo/sungsoo.github.io/_posts/2014-03-11-hive-on-tez.md

 # Example

-Here’s a TPC-DS query and plans with and without tez optimizations enabled:
+Here’s a TPC-DS query and plans with and without tez optimizations enabled.

-The query (rewritten for hive):
+The query (rewritten for hive).

 ```SQL
 select